The Asks

 How Is Growth Energy Working to Increase Access to Higher Blends Like E15 at the State Level?

-• Growth Energy has also endorsed the efforts of midwestern governors and attorneys general to opt out of the federal Reid vapor pressure (RVP) rules that limit the year-round sale of E15.
-As of fall 2023, Iowa, Nebraska, Illinois, Minnesota, Missouri, Ohio, South Dakota, and Wisconsin have all petitioned the Environmental Protection Agency (EPA) to opt out and be permitted to apply the same regulations to E15 that they currently apply to standard gasoline (E10).
+- Growth Energy also endorsed the efforts of midwestern governors and attorneys general to opt out of the federal RVP rules that limited the year-round sale of E15.
+In February 2025, the Environmental Protection Agency (EPA) approved the petitions of Iowa, Nebraska, Illinois, Minnesota, Missouri, Ohio, South Dakota, and Wisconsin to opt out and will be permitted to apply the same regulations to E15 that they currently apply to standard gasoline (E10) starting in 2025.

 What Changes Need to Be Made to American Infrastructure to Expand Access to Biofuels?